Salesforce Sales Enterprise sales teams (200... 4.3 ✗ No Free 12h/wk saved From $25 5 plans

 Industry Standard

-After 18 months implementing Salesforce across a 300-person sales organization, I've seen firsthand why it dominates the enterprise CRM market.
-The December 2025 release of Agentforce 2.0 autonomous AI agents and Einstein Copilot represents the most significant advancement in CRM automation since workflow rules.
-But with starting prices of $25/user/month and enterprise tiers hitting $500/user/month, is Salesforce worth the investment for your team?
+Salesforce dominates the enterprise CRM market for good reason.
+The release of Agentforce 2.0 autonomous AI agents and Einstein Copilot represents the most significant advancement in CRM automation since workflow rules.
+But with a wide pricing range from entry-level to premium enterprise tiers, is Salesforce worth the investment for your team?

 01